tatumio/tatum-php/docs/Api/BlockchainOperationsApi.md

  Order of the steps to create TRC 10/20 smart contract with Tatum private ledger support:

-<ol> <li>Create TRC 10/20 token (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy TRC 10</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">TRC 20 smart contract</a> - create new TRC 10/20 smart contract on the blockchain</li> <li><a href="#storetokenaddress">Store TRC 10/20 smart contract address</a> - link newly created TRC 10/20 smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for TRC 10/20 Tatum accounts</li> </ol>
+<ol> <li>Create TRC 10/20 token (this API) - creates a virtual currency within Tatum</li> <li><a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc10">Deploy TRC 10</a> or <a href="https://apidoc.tatum.io/tag/Tron#operation/TronCreateTrc20">TRC 20 smart contract</a> - create new TRC 10/20 smart contract on the blockchain</li> <li><a href="https://apidoc.tatum.io/tag/Blockchain-operations/#operation/storetokenaddress">Store TRC 10/20 smart contract address</a> - link newly created TRC 10/20 smart contract address with Tatum virtual currency - this operation enables frozen account and enables ledger synchronization for TRC 10/20 Tatum accounts</li> </ol>

  Blockchain address will be assigned to the virtual account as a deposit address.
 It can be defined via the address explicitly or by using xpub and derivationIndex.
-There is a helper method <a href="#trondeploytrc">Deploy TRC 10/20 Smart Contract to Blockchain and Ledger</a>, which wraps first 2 steps into 1 method.
+There is a helper method <a href="https://apidoc.tatum.io/tag/Blockchain-operations/#operation/trondeploytrc">Deploy TRC 10/20 Smart Contract to Blockchain and Ledger</a>, which wraps first 2 steps into 1 method.

 ### Example